nicolas-sabbatini/nicolas-sabbatini/README.md

 # Hi!
 I'm Nico 👋.
 > He / Him

-I'm a full stackdeveloper from :argentina: Argentina :argentina: currently working at [@SantexGroup](https://github.com/SantexGroup).
+I'm a fullstack developer from :argentina: Argentina :argentina: currently working at [@SantexGroup](https://github.com/SantexGroup).

 ## About me:
-I'm a highly enthusiastic developer, I love to code and exploring new ideas, in my free time I like to swim and go on walks.
+I'm a highly enthusiastic developer, I love to code and explore new ideas.
+In my free time I like to swim and go on walks.
-I have a great interest in ML, celular automatas, emerging behaviors and creative coding.
+I have a great interest in ML, cellular automatas, emerging behaviors, and creative coding.

 ## Fun fact:
   - I am a 🐶 dogs 🐶 person.
 (I would love to have one, but my apartment contract forbid it)